siyanhu/MapEx/README.md

 This will automatically call `base.yaml`, which contains default parameters and specifies filepaths, environment, and starting conditions.
 If you want to customize parameters, generate your own yaml file and save it in the `configs` directory.

+Moreover, if you want to specifiy environment and starting positions as arguments to the script.
+For example,

+    python3 explore.py --collect_world_list 50010535_PLAN1 --start_pose 768 551

+#### Details on methods
-`modes_to_test` in the yaml file specifies the methods that you evaluate.
+`modes_to_test` in the yaml file specifies the methods that you test.
 Specifically,

     modes_to_test: ['visvarprob'] #if you just want to test MapEx
     modes_to_test: ['nearest', 'upen', 'hectoraug', 'visvarprob'] #if you want to compare MapEx and baselines